zpzim/SCAMP/README.md

   * Extensive testing: SCAMP has thousands of input configurations tested with every PR.
   * Automatic benchmarking: Helps ensure performance doesn't slip with future updates.

 ## Why use SCAMP?

   * It is [faster](https://scamp-docs.readthedocs.io/en/latest/performance.html) than any other matrix profile library.
 It is **10x** to **100x** faster than almost all other implementations out there currently.
   * It is very easy to install using conda and has very few dependencies.
   * It handles real data: very large inputs, missing values, and flat regions with little issue.
   * It can compute various other types of matrix profiles, including efficiently computing KNN matrix profiles, and matrix summaries (a.k.a. mplots).
 And can be extended to compute other types of profile efficiently.

-## When should you use SCAMP?

-  * You want to go fast. :)
-  * You want to compute very large matrix profiles. i.e. more than 50K-100K datapoints.
-The larger the dataset, the more advantage SCAMP has over other exact methods.
-  * You want to compute matrix profiles using an NVIDIA GPU.
-With a seamless install experience.
-  * You want a library that will handle real data.

-## When is SCAMP not the right choice?

-  * SCAMP does not currently support architectures other than x86_64 (sorry Apple M1 users, you'll need to build from source for now).
-SCAMP can build on other architectures but they are not explicitly supported.
-Eventually support will be added but it is not currently being worked on.
-  * SCAMP does not currently provide a rich API for doing things with the matrix profile once you have it.
-Some support for things like this is on the roadmap, but there are other libraries you can use for post processing in the meantime.
-  * You want to generate matrix profiles on edge devices (sensor systems, smartwatches, raspberry pis, smartphone, etc.), these devices usually have exotic architectures (eg. 32-bits or ARM) not fully supported by SCAMP.
-The preference on these systems is to do some kind of approximation to reduce power usage and save on-chip resources.
-You might try looking into [LAMP](https://www.cs.ucr.edu/~eamonn/LAMP_Camera_Ready2.pdf) for something like this.
-  * You want to use a non-NVIDIA GPU, TPU, FPGA, or other specialized hardware.
-SCAMP does not support these currently.

 ## Documentation
 SCAMP's documentation can be found at [readthedocs](https://scamp-docs.readthedocs.io/en/latest/).